UW-POLS503/2015/labs/lab2.md

----
-title: 'Lab 2: Graphing and Data Manipulation'
+# Lab 2: Graphing and Data Manipulation
-author: "Jeffrey B. Arnold and Sergio Garcia-Rios"
+Jeffrey B. Arnold and Sergio Garcia-Rios
-date: "April 10, 2015"
----
+April 10, 2015

 The objectives of this lab are